Skip to main content

 • Considers how climate change is affecting coffee production and how coffee production may be contributing to the problem

-• Examines each step in coffee creation, beginning with farming practices and exploring packaging and opportunities to reduce environmental harm, waste, and pollution
+• Examines each step in the creation of coffee, beginning with farming practices and ending with packaging, for opportunities to reduce environmental harm, waste, and pollution

 • Covers innovative uses of coffee by-products for valorization